This is What Every Agent Should Be Doing Right Now

 With all the uncertainty surrounding today’s housing market, people are searching for answers about where real estate is headed.

-This is an important time to connect and correct any misinformation with research-backed facts so when everything is said and done, you stand out as a real estate expert that can be trusted.
+This is an important time to connect and correct any misinformation with research-backed facts so that when everything is said and done, you stand out as a real estate expert that can be trusted.